InsightReactions/TinyLlama/README.md

 Harness the power of Stable Diffusion Image Generation and robust LLM chat interface for breathtaking image quality and intelligent conversations.
 Plus, unlock new creative possibilities with LLM-image interoperability.
 And with the permissive open-source licensing structure, you're in control.

 Tiny Llama is a baseline configuration layer on top of Debian:latest, which provides the following value:
-- Pre-packaged AI WebUI software which alleviates the technical experience required to enjoy the latest open-source AI products and can be enjoyed on any device with appropriate aspect ratio displays (per-product basis).
+- Pre-packaged AI WebUI software which alleviates the technical experience required to use the latest open-source AI products and can be enjoyed on any device with appropriate aspect ratio displays (per-product basis).
 - Effortless access to a growing and continuously updating repository of cutting-edge open-source AI technologies
 - mDNS server auto-discovery support paired with iOS/Android apps for ease of access using your favorite mobile web browser
 - A landing page on port 80 for a 'Home Portal' where all of the web apps can be accessed without memorizing or bookmarking urls